 Home Equity Loan

-A home equity loan is a lump sum loan that means that on closing, your lender will distribute the entire loan amount to you.
+What is a home equity loan?
+A home equity loan is a lump sum loan which means that on the closing of your refinance, your lender will distribute the entire loan amount to you.
 These loans are typically fixed-rate loans and terms are shorter than a first mortgage so you can minimize exposure risk and pay the loan off in a reasonable amount of time.

 Home Equity Line of Credit (HELOC)